rain1024/datastructures-algorithms-competitive-programming/concepts/cpp/array/README.md

 # Array in C++

-From wikipedia

-> In computer science, an array is a data structure consisting of a collection of elements (values or variables), each
-> identified by at least one array index or key.
-An array is stored such that the position of each element can be computed
-> from its index tuple by a mathematical formula.
+In computer science, an `array` is a data structure consisting of a collection of elements (values or variables), each identified by at least one array index or key.
+An array is stored such that the position of each element can be computed from its index tuple by a mathematical formula.

 ## Time Complexity Analysis of Array